ericminikel/cureffi/_posts/2017-01-10-food-and-drug-law-06.markdown

 Two of the most famous instances are FDA's rejection of OTC status for statins [[Strom 2005]] and its approval of OTC status for the Plan B emergency contraceptive, see *[Tummino v.
 Hamburg]* (2013).

-FDA established the now-familiar "Drug Facts" label standard for OTC drugs in 1997 (62 Fed.
-Reg.
-9024 (February 27, 1997)).
+FDA established the now-familiar "Drug Facts" label standard for OTC drugs in 1997 (62 FR 9024).

 ### Historical perspective on regulation of efficacy